-The Avalon Sea Watch, a count of migrating seabirds, is conducted from an observation point overlooking the ocean at the north end of Avalon at 7th Street.
+The Avalon Sea Watch, a count of migrating seabirds, is conducted on the beach between 8th and 9th Streets, Avalon, NJ.
 This location was selected because the northern tip of Avalon extends a mile farther out into the ocean than the coastline to the north.
 Southbound seabirds that are following the coastline pass very close to this beachfront.

 The migration of seabirds along the coast of New Jersey is spectacular, and an average of almost 800,000 seabirds are counted at the Avalon Sea Watch annually.
 In some years the count approaches one million birds.
 As remarkable as those numbers are, the bulk of this flight is extremely contracted.
 In most years about 70 percent of all the migrant seabirds pass in five weeks (from about October 7 to November 14).
 Rarieties can and do show up at any time, and some very unexpected species have chosen to fly by the Avalon Sea Watch during the past 19 years.

 Click here to download the totals of species counted at Avalon Sea Watch annually from 1993 thru 2011, in pdf format.

 Click here for data on the high and low counts for each species.

 Although less widespread than raptor migration counts, several water bird migration projects , like Avalon, NJ, Whitefish Point, MI, and Braddock Bay, NY, have systematically counted sea ducks and water birds for more than ten years.
 The water bird migration count operated by New Jersey Audubon at Avalon has been counting water birds since 1995.
 The site is unique in that it provides an unobstructed view of the Atlantic Ocean at a point where the coast juts out approximately one mile further than the coastline to the north, causing the water birds to turn and pass close to the count site.